MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 <a name="__toc351360844"> </a>

 > [!NOTE]
-> Not all options are available in SharePoint Online.
+> Not all options are available in SharePoint.

 **Go to the Search Schema page for the tenant**